Heroy Hall 429

 Lower Central America/Intermediate Area, Southeastern Mesoamerica; Northern Great Plains

 Honors and Awards:

-Gary Weber Pre-Dissertation Award for Archaeology Doctoral Students, Southern Methodist University.
-(2012)
+May 2012 Garry Weber Pre-Dissertation Award for Archaeology Doctoral Students, Southern Methodist University. $3,000

-Mayanizing Tourism in Roatan, Honduras: Archaeological Perspectives on Heritage, Development, and Indigencity.
-In Economic Encounters in the Age of Global Tourism, edited by S. M. Lyon and E. C. Wells.
-Society for Economic Anthropology Monograph Series.
-Altamira Press, Lanham, MD.
-(Co-author with Alejandro J. Figueroa and E. Christian Wells).
-(2012)
+Figueroa, Alejandro J., Whitney A. Goodwin, and E. Christian Wells (2012) Mayanizing Tourism in Roatán, Honduras: Archaeological Perspectives on Heritage, Development, and Indigeneity.
+In Economic Encounters in the Age of Global Tourism, edited by S. M. Lyon and E. C. Wells, pp. 43-60.
+Altamira Press, Lanham.

-Archaeology and Indigencity, Past and Present: A View From the Island of Roatan, Honduras.
+Goodwin, Whitney A. (2011) Archaeology and Indigeneity, Past and Present: A View From the Island of Roatan, Honduras.
 Unpublished M.A.
 Thesis.
 University of South Florida, Tampa.
-(2011)

 Membership in Professional and Honorary Organizations

 Society for American Archaeology

 American Anthropological Association